ALFNeT/NLog.Fluentd/README.md

 Installation
 -------
-NLog.Fluentd will be available as a NuGet Package.
+NLog.Fluentd is available as a NuGet Package.
 Type the following command into the Nuget Package Manager Console window to install it:

     Install-Package NLog.Fluentd